Peter Storey: Personal life and criminal convictions

 He turned to crime when helping local gangsters, the Barry brothers, to counterfeit money by providing finance and storage of the cast die.
 He was arrested, and whilst on bail set up a brothel called the Calypso Massage Parlour with three women to try and raise enough money to flee to Spain to avoid his trial for conspiracy to produce counterfeit money.
 He was arrested and pleaded guilty to keeping a brothel on 22 December 1979, and was handed a £700 fine and a six-month suspended sentence.
-He was also briefly jailed for contempt of court after failing appear at his bankruptcy hearings.
+He was also briefly jailed for contempt of court after failing to appear at his bankruptcy hearings.

 In September 1980 the trial for conspiracy to produce counterfeit money came to a conclusion and Storey was sentenced to three years imprisonment.
 He served his time at Wandsworth and Spring Hill.
 He was handed a 12-month suspended sentence in April 1982 for stealing two cars he had on hire purchase whilst running his minicab firm.

 After a time on unemployment benefits he worked on a market stall in Portobello Road.
 In 1990, he was jailed for 28 days for attempting to import 20 pornographic videos from Europe which he had hidden in a spare tyre.
 After his release he worked as a minicab driver in Islington ran by Tommy Adams.
 He spent 1995 in Istanbul working as a chauffeur for Hamad bin Khalifa Al Thani and his entourage.
 In 2004, he moved to a village near Toulouse in Southern France with Daniele.
 He sold much of his football memorabilia and medals for £20,000.

-In September 2010 he released a no-holds-barred autobiography, True Storey: My Life and Crimes as a Football Hatchet Man; a bio-film project fell through.
+In September 2010 he released an autobiography, True Storey: My Life and Crimes as a Football Hatchet Man; a bio-film project fell through.